 Annuities that involve both, an accumulation and a distribution phase, are called deferred annuities.
 Some examples of deferred annuities:

-Deferred Fixed Annuity with Five-Year Guarantee: annuity begins paying out in the future at a fixed interest rate for five years.
+Deferred Fixed Annuity with Five-Year Guarantee: begins paying out in the future at a fixed interest rate for five years.
 After five years, the rate fluctuates with investments.

 Capped S&P 500 Indexed Annuity: allows participation in the stick market, with guaranteed downside protection.
 Payments begin at a later time.